 Eastcote town centre improvements have won this year's prestigious Institution of Civil Engineers (ICE) London People's Choice award, which recognises civil engineering projects that are transforming the lives of Londoners.
-The category was voted for by the public in May, with the project receiving more than 4.000 votes for its innovative rain garden installation.
+The category was voted for by the public in May, with the project receiving more than 4,000 votes for its innovative rain garden installation.
 The eco-friendly gardens, which are planted along Field End Road, use carefully chosen plants and shrubs that aid the natural flow of rain water and prevent surface water flooding.
-The council has refurbished three play areas in the borough as part of its playground refurbishment programme.
-Outdated facilities were renovated at Napier Court, Yeading; Dawley Avenue, Botwell; and Sipson Meadow in Heathrow Villages to provide local children with new and more modern equipment to play on.
-The council invested £152,000 in new equipment for the three sites, which included swings, roundabouts, springers, a multi-play unit and play panels for children to enjoy.
 The scheme is part of a wider council improvement programme in Eastcote.